|Barcelona Christmas - Things to do at Christmas|

 Barcelona Christmas lights

 The Barcelona Christmas lights are called "Els llums de Nadal."
 Christmas starts in Barcelona when the Christmas lights are turned on every year by the Mayor of Barcelona.
-In 2014 the Christmas lights are lit from 21st November.
+The Christmas lights in 2014 are on from 21st November to 6th January.
 There are Christmas lights at almost 400 locations and Barcelona streets and the illuminations cover a total distance of around 85km.
 The fabulous Montjuic Magic Fountain is also part of the Barcelona Christmas lights with a special free Christmas water and music show in December between 19:00 and 21:00 on Fridays and Saturdays from 5th December to 3rd January and on 25th December and 1st January.
 Remember to dress warmly!
 Barcelona's Christmas lights also includes the tower Torre Agbar in the Sant Marti district, which lights up with a special Christmas light show (without sound) from 18:00 to 23:00.

 Barcelona Christmas trees

 The biggest Christmas tree in Barcelona is on Portal del Ángel near Plaça Catalunya and there is usually a tree on Plaça Sant Jaume in the gothic area, where you can also find the city's official Christmas nativity scene which is called a "pessebre" in the Catalan language.

 Barcelona ice skating on Plaza Catalunya